steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 ^^^^^^^^^^^

 First type ``cd ~/dev/kodo-ns3-examples`` in your terminal for you to be in the main path of your cloned repository.
-Remember that at this point, you need to have configured and built the projects with no errors.
+Remember that at this point, **you need to have configured and built the projects with no errors**.
 The default run goes with 5 packets in the binary field with only the decoder trace enabled.
 For the trace, we have only set ``input_symbol_coefficients`` to see the coding coefficients of a received packet and ``decoder_state`` to see how the state